kulendu/kulendu/README.md

  -->

 **Hi there 🐱‍💻, welcome to my GitHub profile!
-Taking about me I like to see **Python 🐍** on my screen, and also make machines 🤖 think.**
+Taking about me I like to work with Python, and give machines the ability to predict the future.**

 <p align='center'>
    <img width="35%" src="https://media.giphy.com/media/dhRRX9Vb4s839QFpop/giphy.gif" />